 How to conduct a pay equity analysis

 Grant-funded nonprofit organizations such as Head Starts are required to conduct regular wage comparability studies, or pay equity analyses, to ensure their compensation is comparable to positions of like value within the communities they serve.
+Understanding how to conduct a pay equity audit is crucial for these organizations.

 The Bureau of Labor Statistics announced in October that the number of individuals quitting their job increased in August to 4.3 million.
 A Gallup analysis in March 2021 found that 48% of America’s employees were actively job searching or watching for new opportunities.
 Some believe that the number of employees ae potentially in play for new jobs could be closer to 55% or more.